top of page

 Amazing Spider-Man Wii U

-The Amazing Spider-Man: Ultimate Edition for Nintendo Wii U
+The Amazing Spider-Man: Ultimate Edition on Nintendo Wii U

-Beenox expands to an open world, but shallow web swinging mechanics, a choppy frame rate and screen tear completely botch the experience.
-That said, you can play as Stan Lee and the Man-Spider costume is dope.
+Beenox expands to an open world, but shallow web swinging mechanics, a choppy frame rate and terrible screen tear completely botch the experience on Wii-U. That said, you can play as Stan Lee and it's still the only one with a Man-Spider costume, which I appreciate.

 Release: Mar 5, 2013